ryansheehy0/Null_Pass_Manager_CLI/README.md

 # Null Pass Manager CLI
 A terminal password manager that uses a relatively simple encryption algorithm and securely stores it in a json file.

+## License
+Null Pass Manager is licensed under GPLv3.
+See the COPYING file for details.

 ## Installation
 1. Clone form github
 1. Run `npm install`